natenka/pyneng-book-en/docs/source/book/additional_info/argparse.rst

 String ``args = parser.parse_args()`` is specified after all arguments have been defined.
 After running it, variable ``args`` contains all arguments that were passed to the script.
 They can be accessed using ``args.ip`` syntax.

-Let’s try a script with different arguments.
+Let's try a script with different arguments.
 If both arguments are passed:

 ::